josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 This approach is definitely more friendly to unknown chart sizes.
 It may be more performant as well, but that will depend on a few factors, including the total number of bars in the chart, and whether the chart is pre-rendered or rendered on demand.

+[**EDIT:** here's a third viable option--arguably even better--as [shown in this CodePen demo](https://codepen.io/potch/pen/MWrppXa) that was emailed to me:

+- Set `grid-column-start: 1` on each grid item in your CSS;
+- Use `grid-column-end` instead of `grid-column` on each bar's inline styles (optionally omitting the `span` keyword).

+When you set both `-start` and `-end` on a grid item, the grid will place it as directed, without overlapping items.]

 There may be other options, too (adding spacer elements, for example, or maybe experimenting with changing the grid's flow direction), but since we're already looping over the data anyway, I find these two to be the most straightforward solutions.